eventcatcher/roonmatrix/README.md

 # roonmatrix

-Flutter app to view and control roonmatrix devices in local network, and read variables, config and log details of each device
+This app is the frontend for the roonmatrix LED-Matrix Hardware to configure and control.